 GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

-The question that brings quality professionals to this page is not academic.
-It is operational: what software system can manage quality records and training records across multiple GxP frameworks, satisfy the 21 CFR Part 11 validation requirement that applies to any computer system used for GxP records, and do it in a single platform rather than a collection of separately validated point solutions? eLeaP is that platform.
-This page covers the GxP frameworks, what validated GxP quality management software requires, and how eLeaP delivers across all five.
+The question that brings quality professionals to this page is operational: what software system can manage quality records and training records across multiple GxP frameworks, satisfy the 21 CFR Part 11 validation requirement that applies to any computer system used for GxP records, and do it in a single platform rather than a collection of separately validated point solutions? eLeaP is that platform.
+This page covers the five GxP frameworks, what validated GxP quality management software requires, and how eLeaP delivers across all five.

 The GxP Umbrella: Five Frameworks, Five Sets of Quality System Requirements